knah/VRCMods/README.md

 In more practical terms, this means the following:
  * Starting with this update, you will not be able to add new avatar favorites, create new avatar favorite lists, or import avatar favorite lists
  * Starting on 2021-05-31, you will not be able to access your existing avatar favorite lists in-game
- * Starting on 2021-05-31, avatar search will only provide avatar names and icons in the menu.
-Clicking an avatar in search results will bring up user page for its author.
+ * Avatar search will stay accessible for the time being.
  * World and user favorites will stay accessible for the time being.
    VRChat Team did mention during the recent dev stream that they are going to provide additional player and world favorites for everyone at some later point.
  * You can export all your favorites into plain text files from "More FavCat..." menu in the respective menu page.
 Exported lists are put in `UserData/FavCatExport` folder.